onlaj/Kura/README.md

 Tech reviewer Marques Brownlee uses blind photo comparisons to crown camera champions. "_You’d be shocked how often premium phones lose to mid-range_," he notes – a truth Kura’s neutrality reveals.

 * 🎨  **This Very Logo** (2024)
 Kura’s hen mascot emerged from 213 AI-generated options, ranked via the same Elo system you’re now looking at.
-Proof that the algorithm practices what it preaches.
+Proof that the algorithm demonstrates its effectiveness.

 ## ❓Why "Kura"?